AxsKramer/pixabay-images/README.md

-# Pixabay Images
+# Search Images Using Pixabay Images API
-Project that shows images related to the input was entered by the user, using the pixabay api.
+Project that shows images related to the term that was entered by the user.